1.1 Policy number: CO-E-0044.0

 - To be exempt from the PEPEA, an applicant must be either:

-- A current TO or AGPT registrar who has completed all training terms and has exhausted their training time;
+- A current RVTS or AGPT registrar who has completed all training terms and has exhausted their training time;

-- A previous TO or AGPT registrar who has completed all training terms and was withdrawn within the three years of the expected start date in PEP.
+- A previous RVTS or AGPT registrar who has completed all training terms and was withdrawn within the three years of the expected start date in PEP.

-- The applicant must provide evidence that they have completed all training terms:
+- The applicant must provide evidence that that they have completed all training terms:

 - AGPT registrars must provide a Registrar Profile Report (RIDE transcript) confirming completion of GPT1, GPT2, GPT3 and Extended Skills terms (or ACRRM equivalent of 24 months’ FTE of Primary Rural and Remote Training (PRRT)).
 If a Registrar Profile Report cannot be provided, an exemption from the PEPEA will not be granted.

-- TO registrars must provide an official letter from TO (on TO letterhead) confirming completion of all training terms.
+- RVTS registrars must provide an official letter from RVTS (on RVTS letterhead) confirming completion of all training terms.
 If an official letter cannot be provided, an exemption from the PEPEA will not be granted.

-- Be a financial member of the RACGP at the point of commencing in the first term of PEP Standard, and for the duration of the Program; and
+- Be a financial member of the RACGP at the point of commencing in the first term of PEP Standard, and for the duration of the Program.

 - Sign the Program Agreement and pay their first term’s invoice.

 8.2 Participants can only be enrolled in one RACGP program at a time.
-A participant seeking to apply to a different Fellowship program must withdraw from the PEP Standard following acceptance into a new program.
+A participant seeking to apply to a different Fellowship program must withdraw from their current program at the point of acceptance into the new program.
 Participants are required to have knowledge and understanding of the requirements of the Fellowship pathway in which they are enrolled.

 8.3 Applicants who have previously been enrolled in and subsequently withdrawn from other Australian Government funded 3GA programs, whether voluntarily or involuntarily, may apply for entry to the PEP Standard.
 However: